Pets welcome where you see this sign

 The Golden Cow Dairy Education and Tourism Centre in Tongala presents a working, hands-on rundown of the dairy and associated agricultural industries.
 Visitors can watch milking sessions, cuddle young calves and tap into the history of the dairy industry, irrigation development, land care and techniques to combat the scourge of rising salinity in soil levels.
 Tongala also hosts an annual Tent Town Festival in March when artists and craftsmen gather to show their wares and to discuss the state of their art.

-Tongala is a few minutes drive from Echuca and the Murray River, golf courses, clubs, watersports etc. On the other side at neighbouring Kyabram there is a fauna park.
+Tongala is a few minutes drive from Echuca and the Murray River, golf courses, clubs and watersports .
+On the other side at neighbouring Kyabram there is a fauna park.
 Shepparton is about half an hour’s drive away to the east and the Goulburn River is nearby.
 Please mention GoSeeAustralia when you call!

 As is common to all states and territories National Parks are closed to pets, but near the Melbourne Metropolitan area there are 27 State Parks, Forests and Reserves where dogs can be walked on a lead, Parks Victoria says.
 This includes Albert Park, near the CBD, Westgate Park, Port Melbourne, Yarra Flats Park, Heidelberg and Yarra Bend Park, Fairfield.